dgis/emu42android/ReadMe.txt

 TODO

+- Sometimes, the calculator seems to lag and finally freeze.
 - To have the LCD part stick to the screen when swiping the 2 calc parts (Vincent Weber).
 - Anyway that the layout settings (zoom mode, fill screen...) be part of the saved state, rather than being global to the app (Vincent Weber).